acode/FunctionScript/README.md

 [Slack](https://slack.com), create SMS messages with [Twilio](https://twilio.com).
 These requests are made primarily over HTTP: Hypertext Transfer Protocol.
 However, little to no "hypertext" is actually sent or received, these use cases have emerged in an *ad hoc* fashion as a testament to the power of the internet.
+Oftentimes, API standardization attempts have been presented as band-aids instead of solutions: requiring developers to jury rig a language, framework, markup language and hosting provider together just to get a simple "hello world" out the door.

-By creating API development standards as part of a **language specification** instead of a framework, FunctionScript truly treats APIs as a base primitive of software development instead of an afterthought.
-This allows teams to be able to be able to rapidly deliver high-quality APIs with the same fidelity as teams at organizations like Stripe in a fraction of the time without requiring any additional tooling.
+By creating API development standards as part of a **language specification** instead of a framework, FunctionScript truly treats the API as a base primitive of software development instead of an afterthought.
+This allows teams to be able to deliver high-quality APIs with the same fidelity as organizations like Stripe in a fraction of the time without requiring any additional tooling.

 FunctionScript has been developed by the team at Polybit Inc., responsible for [Standard Library](https://stdlib.com).